waldronmatt/webpack-boilerplate/README.md

 },
 ```

-4. Delete `CHANGELOG.md`.
+5. Delete `CHANGELOG.md`.

-5. Customize your repo and commit changes using the `commit` script in `package.json`.
+6. Customize your repo and commit changes using the `commit` script in `package.json`:

 ```bash
 yarn commit
 ```

-6. Use a commit type similar to `feat` to trigger `semantic-release`.
+7. Use a commit type like `feat`:

-example commit:

 ```bash
 feat(global): init commit
 ```

-7. Push out your changes.
+8. Push out your changes.
 This will trigger a release with a version of `1.0.0`.

 ## License